MathGpn/template_app/README.md

 ## CI/CD

 A Github Action has been made in order to keep the application maintained when we push new modifications on the Web App.
+The pipeline builds and push the image for deployment on the Azure Web App Service when you push on the main branch.

 ## Overview